MORE TIME, BETTER HITTERS

 TAKING A STEP OR TWO BACK

 When life throws us a curveball and we need to make a difficult decision, a great response can be to step back, give it a second thought, and then make the decision.
-As we all know, this approach allows more time to process the decision, and though not always, but more often than not, the extra processing time leads to better decision making.
+As we all know, this approach allows more time to process the decision, and though not always, more often than not, the extra processing time leads to better decision-making.

-The same can be said when it comes to baseball, and specifically hitting, where batters have just milliseconds to decide if they should swing at a given pitch, or not.
+The same can be said when it comes to baseball, specifically hitting, where batters have just milliseconds to decide if they should swing at a given pitch or not.
 These pitch-by-pitch decisions have a massive impact on the outcome of a game.

-The more time a hitter gets to see the pitch coming in, the more information they'll have to make an accurate decision as to whether it's a good pitch to swing at, or not.
-I highly recommend hitters buy themselves as much time as possible by moving as far away from the pitcher's release point, as the rules allow.
-Make hitting easier, and buy more time.
+The more time a hitter gets to see the pitch coming in, the more information they’ll have to make an accurate decision as to whether it’s a good pitch to swing at or not.
+I highly recommend that hitters buy themselves as much time as possible by moving as far away from the pitcher’s release point as the rules allow.
+Make hitting easier and buy more time.

 DEFAULT SETTING

-I recommend hitter’s have a default setting, a default position, of placing their back foot on the back line of the batter's box closest to the catcher.
-Giving the hitter an extra 1-3 feet, depending on the hitter’s original position.
-On a 50-foot mound, a hitter that moves 2-feet further back toward the catcher, is getting 4% more time to see and hit the pitch, giving hitters more time to accurately decide whether the pitch is worth being swung at.
+I recommend hitters have a default setting, a default position, of placing their back foot on the back line of the batter’s box closest to the catcher and giving the hitter an extra 1-3 feet, depending on the hitter’s original position.
+On a 50-foot mound, a hitter that moves 2 feet further back toward the catcher gets 4% more time to see and hit the pitch, giving hitters more time to decide whether the pitch is worth being swung at accurately.

 If you look closely at the back chalk line of the batter's box at a major league game, by the end of the game, or even just halfway through the game, that back line will have been completely dug out, and there really isn't much of a line left.